Position provides summer support in operation of a small Museum in the Town of Millet, Alberta of under 2000 residents,

 A charity board of directors and one full-time staff operates the facility.

-Hours - 40 hours/ week including scheduled Saturdays and Sundays for events.
+Hours - 40 hours/ week including scheduled Saturdays, closed Sundays.

 May be flexible with vacation days pending the amount of positions filled 3-4 students as pending funding.

 Wage –$15.25 per hour and 4% holiday pay

 All employees hired must

 -be a Canadian citizen, permanent resident or have refugee status in Canada

 -be between 16 and 30 years of ages at the start of employment